digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/lnav-in-cn.rst

 Power Use of lnav
 =================

-The Jumping In and Capture Quickstart logs sections introduced you to ``lnav``.
+The "Jumping In" and "Capture Quickstart logs" sections introduced you to ``lnav``.
 This section introduces you to more powerful features for monitoring your Canton Network applications during development.

-Trace operations across services using trace IDs when debugging and locate errors in production logs.

 Integrate ``lnav`` into your workflow:

-**Development**: Monitor application behavior as you build features, verify that Daml contracts and workflows execute as expected, and catch and diagnose issues early.
+* **Development**: Monitor application behavior as you build features, verify that Daml contracts and workflows execute as expected, and catch and diagnose issues early.
-**Debugging**: Trace the flow of operations across Canton, Splice, and backend services, use trace IDs to understand the complete lifecycle of failed operations, and filter logs to isolate specific issues without noise from unrelated events.
+* **Debugging**: Trace the flow of operations across Canton, Splice, and backend services, use trace IDs to understand the complete lifecycle of failed operations, and filter logs to isolate specific issues without noise from unrelated events.
-**Troubleshooting**: Quickly locate errors and warnings, search for specific operations, contract IDs, or party identifiers, and analyze the sequence of events leading to unexpected behavior.
+* **Troubleshooting**: Quickly locate errors and warnings, search for specific operations, contract IDs, or party identifiers, and analyze the sequence of events leading to unexpected behavior.

 The ability to effectively read and analyze logs is crucial for building robust Canton Network applications.
 As your applications grow in complexity, ``lnav`` becomes an invaluable tool for understanding system behavior, identifying bottlenecks, and resolving issues efficiently.